-- If the prospect doesn't end up taking an action (booking a meeting, launching a live call, etc.), then they can either be handled with existing processes or via CP's Queues for Prospects who didn't take action.
+- If the prospect doesn't end up taking action (booking a meeting, launching a live call, etc.), then they can either be handled with existing processes or via CP's Queues for Prospects who didn't take action.

-Important Note: Regardless of whether or not the prospect is qualified/disqualified or if they convert/don't take an action, the form submission will go through.
+Important Note: Regardless of whether or not the prospect is qualified/disqualified or if they convert/don't take action, the form submission will go through.
 Chili Piper lives behind the form and does not hijack the form submission itself.